mangrovedao/mangrove-archive/README.md

 This is the Mangrove monorepo which contains most of the packages developed for the Mangrove.

 Some other Mangrove packages (like `mangrove-dApp`) live in their own, separate repos.
-The rules for which packages go where are not hard and fast; On the contrary, we are experimenting with different structure, in order to figure out what the pros and cons are in our specific circumstances.
+The rules for which packages go where are not hard and fast; On the contrary, we are experimenting with different structures, in order to figure out what the pros and cons are in our specific circumstances.

 # Prerequisites
 You must have [Yarn 2](https://yarnpkg.com/) installed, as this monorepo uses [Yarn 2 workspaces](https://yarnpkg.com/features/workspaces) to manage dependencies and run commands on multiple packages.

 # Usage
+The following sections describe the most common use cases in this monorepo.
+For more details on how to use Yarn and Yarn workspaces, see the [Yarn 2 CLI documentation](https://yarnpkg.com/cli/install).

+⚠️ Be aware that when googling Yarn commands, it's often not clear whether the results pertain to Yarn 1 (aka 'Classic') or Yarn 2.
+Currently (September 2021), most examples and much tool support is implicitly engineered towards Yarn 1.

+## Update monorepo after clone, pull etc.
-Whenever you clone or pull, you should run Yarn in the root folder afterwards:
+Whenever you clone, pull, or similar, you should run Yarn in the root folder afterwards:

 ```shell
 $ yarn